Published Survey

 Yes

-Graduate applications for the fall 2023 term will be accepted through April 15, 2023 and reviewed on a rolling basis.
-Note, students that submit an application by February 1, 2023 will be given priority consideration for a tuition scholarship.
+Graduate applications for the Fall 2026 term will be accepted through April 15, 2026 and reviewed on a rolling basis.

 Yes